 Not Assessable – fences, sheds smaller than 10x10, paint, replacement windows, skylights, jungle gym or play platform, above ground pools

 P= Partial Assessment on the Improvement and indicates that the property is not fully assessed.

 Added Assessment bills for improvements are issued in October and payable on November 1 along with the Original Tax Bill.
 It also has a preliminary Tax Bill due February and May along with the Original Bill.
 Appeals on Added Assessment bills are filed on or before December 1st with the Bergen County Board of Taxation.

 Property Tax Assessment Cards are mailed out February 1st.
 This card shows what your total tax was for the prior year and your assessed value.
-If you do not agree with the information on the card, please call the Tax Assessor on Tuesdays or Thursdays between the hours of 9:30 AM – 11:30 AM or Tuesday evening between the hours of 7:00 PM and 9:00 PM at 201-784-4765.
+If you do not agree with the information on the card, please call the Tax Assessor on Tuesdays or Thursdays between the hours of 9:30 AM – 11:30 AM or Tuesdays between hours of 4:00 PM – 6:00 PM at 201 767 3330 Ext.
+207.

 Original Bills are mailed to authorized Mortgage Companies or directly to the Tax payer.
 Ad Advice copy is mailed to property owners with a Mortgage company.